dwjohnston/blacksheepcode/src/how_to_effectively_hire_contractors.md

 There are some exceptions to the advice I'm giving here:

  - When you're hiring a contractor with a specific niche speciality, to achive that one specific thing.
- - You're hiring a experienced contractor to train your salaried engineers and bring them up to speed.
+ - You're hiring an experienced contractor to train your salaried engineers and bring them up to speed.

 # Common mistakes organisations make in hiring contractors: